shreraje/Work-Day-Scheduler/README.md

 <img src="https://img.shields.io/badge/License-GNU AGPLv3.0-blue.svg" alt="License image of GNU AGPLv3.0" />

 ## Description
 This app is to create a calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery. the [Moment.js](https://momentjs.com/) library was used to work with date and time.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+The [Moment.js](https://momentjs.com/) library was used to work with date and time.

 ## Table of Contents
 * [Description](#description)